 BANK LOANS are typically how businesses grow that aren’t using venture capital.
 But for new social enterprises, your lack of profits and unproven sustainability usually lead to unaffordable interest rates.
 You’re at a disadvantage with typical businesses, and you still need some sort of collateral.
 For new businesses, this may mean your house or other significant assets that you own.
-(It never seems fair that entrepreneurs should have to bet their house for the risks they take to start a business.
+(It never seems fair that entrepreneurs should bet their house for the risks they take to start a business.
 It’s stressful enough already!)

 Before You Dive In…

-At every step of your growth, you should have a financial plan for growth that you refine as you go on – a projection of your profit & loss that says how much money you realistically think you’ll make.
-You’ll also want to understand your cash flow, which is a chart of when money is going out the door, and when it is coming in.
-If you have to spend huge amounts of money upfront before you have revenue, then you’ll need capital to cover the gap.
-The same is true for payroll – if you have to cover employee salaries, then understanding your flow of cash is very important to make sure that your workers don’t go unpaid.
+At every step of your growth, you should have a financial plan that you refine.
+Build a projection of your profit & loss that says how much money you really think you’ll make.
+You’ll also want to understand your cash flow.
+Cash flow is a chart of when money is going out the door, and when it is coming in.
+If you have to spend huge amounts of money upfront, then you’ll need capital to cover the gap.
+The same is true for payroll!
+If you have to cover employee salaries, make sure you understanding your flow of cash.
+You want to make sure your workers get paid on time!